Ahmed-Maklad/E-commerce-Web-API-All-Birds-/README.md

 # Project: Allbirds E-commerce API Platform 🌟🛒
-**Built with ASP.NET Web API and Angular**
+## Built with ASP.NET Web API and Angular

 ## Introduction 🌟
 Welcome to the Allbirds E-commerce API, a scalable and secure backend platform designed to power a seamless shopping experience.
 This project provides RESTful API services for managing products, orders, and customer data while ensuring top-notch security and performance.

 ## Project Overview 🔍
-This API forms the backbone of the Allbirds E-commerce platform, enabling dynamic and secure communication between the Angular-based front end and the MSSQL database.
+This API forms the backbone of the Allbirds E-commerce platform, enabling dynamic and secure communication between the Angular-based frontend and the MSSQL database.
 With a robust architecture and modern technologies, it delivers efficient order management, JWT-based authentication, advanced filtering, and much more.

 ## Key Features and Responsibilities